Guide to mid-year plan changes

 The following are changes employers can make mid-year without penalty:

-- Change in a current health plan: Employers may consider switching to a cheaper health plan, like a high-deductible health plan (HDHP), to help them and their employees save money on their monthly premiums.
+- Change in a current health plan: Employers may consider switching to a cheaper policy, like a high-deductible health plan (HDHP), to help them and their employees save money on their monthly premiums.

 - Many employers also consider switching plans if an insurer adjusts their employees' covered services due to a contract dispute or cancellation request between the insurance and a provider.